trambarhq/trambar/admin/src/instructions/server/server-summary-windows.en.md

 **Role assignment** - You can automatically assign roles to new users authenticated through this server.
 This is useful for story filtering.

+**Site URL** - The URL of the Trambar website.
+It's set in the Settings page.
+It's used to form the redirect URL.

 **Redirect URL** - You will need this URL when you create an app at the [Windows Live application management site](https://apps.dev.microsoft.com/).
 First, press the *Add an app* button in the *Live SDK applications* section.